SymfonyCasts/symfony7/sfcasts/join-entity.md

 ## The Finishing Touches

 Let's add a final touch to `StarshipDroid`.
 This `assignedAt` isn't really something we should have to worry about.
-Create a constructor and set this
+Create a constructor and set it
 automatically: `$this->assignedAt = new \DateTimeImmutable();`.

 Hold up, because this is huge!
 We now have the *exact* same relationship